ivoleitao/stash/README.md

 ### Cache Types

-To create a [Cache](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/cache.dart) we can use the function exported by this library, `newMemoryCache` (generically `newXXXCache` where `xxx` is the name of the storage provider) which creates a cache backed by a in-memory storage.
-As mentioned other storage providers are available.
-This is not the only type of cache, there is another, the tiered cache that can be created with a call to `newTieredCache`.
+To create a [Cache](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/cache.dart) we can use the function exported by this library, `newMemoryCache` (generically `newXXXCache` where `xxx` is the name of the storage provider) which creates a cache backed by an in-memory storage but, as mentioned, other storage providers are available.

+Note that this is not the only type of cache provided, there's another, the tiered cache which can be created with a call to `newTieredCache`.
 It allows the creation of cache that uses primary and secondary cache surrogates.
 The idea is to have a fast in-memory cache as the primary and a persistent cache as the secondary.
 In this cases it's normal to have a bigger capacity for the secondary and a lower capacity for the primary.
 In the example bellow a new tiered cache is created using two in-memory caches the first with a maximum capacity of 10 and the second with unlimited capacity.

 ```dart
   /// Creates a tiered cache with both the primary and the secondary caches using